 The Foundation also recognizes that wild Atlantic salmon and habitat conservation issues and needs vary according to each province.
 Proposals for funding must respond to the conservation priorities specific to the province in which the project will be located.

-Does the ASCF have conservation priorities it prefers to fund?
+Does the FCAS have conservation priorities it prefers to fund?

 Yes.
 Proposals demonstrating, innovation, transferability in results and partnership are preferred.

 Partnership: Proposals demonstrating partnership among the eligible groups are very important to the Foundation, therefore proposals demonstrating real, working partnerships will be considered favourably.
 Partnerships between Indigenous groups and community groups are encouraged.